vegaprotocol/documentation/docs/api/websocket.md

 </Tabs>

-The above examples show how to use websockets to stream trades filtering on a `partyId`.
+The above examples show how to use WebSockets to stream trades filtering on a `partyId`.
 The stream will only contain trades where `buyer` or `seller` matches `faf83ce0533a2321ba2c0570844c631d4d888f6cc0e549e5222c1964ed764338`.

-## All websocket APIs
+## All WebSocket APIs

-The available websocket APIs are listed below.
+The available WebSocket APIs are listed below.

 | Description | Documentation | Call |
 | ----------- | ----------- | ----------- |